 The Audit Committee met five times during the financial year.
 Information on the attendance at these meetings by the members of the Committee is given in the ensuing section.
-The Chairman/CEO, the Deputy Chairman/Group Finance Director, Group Financial Controller and the External Auditors attended most parts of these meetings by invitation.
-The Internal Auditors carrying out outsourced assignments and relevant executives of the Company and the Group also attended these meetings on a needs basis.
-The Committee engaged with management to review key risks faced by the Group as a whole and the main sectors with a view to obtaining assurances that appropriate and effective risk mitigation strategies were in place.
+The Chairperson-CEO, the Deputy Chairperson/Group Finance Director, Group Financial Controller and the External Auditors attended most parts of these meetings by invitation.
+The Internal Auditors carrying out outsourced assignments and relevant executives of the Company and the Group also attended these meetings, when needed.
+The Committee engaged with the management to review key risks faced by the Group as a whole and the main sectors, with a view to obtaining assurances as appropriate and ensure effective risk mitigation strategies were in place.